The recipe and photography for this post was provided by Carolyn Hodges of The Dinner Shift.

 If you’ve never cooked a corned beef roast, I include a simple slow cooker method below.
 It’s foolproof and results in a fork-tender roast every time.
 Most years I plan to cook two corned beef roasts just to ensure we have enough for hash the next day!

-*Slow Cooker Method: A simple way to prepare a corned beef roast is in your slow cooker!
-Place a 3-4 pound corned beef roast in the crock of your slow cooker.
-Top with the seasoning packet, 4-5 whole, peeled garlic cloves and two bay leaves.
+A simple way to prepare a corned beef roast is in your slow cooker!
+Simply place a 3-4 pound corned beef roast in the crock of your slow cooker and top with the seasoning packet, 4-5 whole, peeled garlic cloves and two bay leaves.
 Pour in 2 lager-style beers, like Harp’s, then add enough water to just cover the roast.
 Cover and cook on low for 8 hours.

 - Prep time: